-For motorbike enthusiasts, your first bike counts as one of the most exciting purchase of your life.
+For motorbike enthusiasts, your first bike counts as one of the most exciting purchases of your life.
 Hours and hours are spent reading about what motorcycle to get, looking at shops, and dreaming of finally riding.
 But you have to curb your enthusiasm a bit.
 You can’t just buy any bike you want.
 Not yet at least.

 Rules for Beginners